GM to pay $900 million, settle U.S. criminal case over ignition switches: sources

 MILESTONE SETTLEMENT

-The settlement is a milestone in a case that over the past two years drove a transformation in the once cosy relationship between the auto industry and regulators in the U.S. government.
+The settlement is a milestone in a case that over the past two years drove a transformation in the once cozy relationship between the auto industry and regulators in the U.S. government.

-GM Chief Executive Mary Barra in 2014 undertook a series of actions to atone for the ignition switch failure, including appointing a new safety tsar, overhauling GM's product engineering organisation, and pushing out 15 executives connected to the mishandling of the switch defects in a scathing report prepared by former federal prosecutor Anton Valukas, now a senior partner at the law firm Jenner & Block.
+GM Chief Executive Mary Barra in 2014 undertook a series of actions to atone for the ignition switch failure, including appointing a new safety czar, overhauling GM's product engineering organization, and pushing out 15 executives connected to the mishandling of the switch defects in a scathing report prepared by former federal prosecutor Anton Valukas, now a senior partner at the law firm Jenner & Block.

 GM also recalled more than 30 million vehicles in North America in 2014 to fix a wide array of defects.